MICHAEL STEDMAN

 mainland before it became extinct in

+this state.
 Victorian farmer Harry Cook owns a property

 bordering the Otway Ranges south of Melbourne.